victorsanantonio/pywlan/README.md

 # wlanvenom
-Python project which has some utils using scapy module.
+Python project which implements some utilities using the scapy module.